Topl/Heimdall/README.md

 # Sidechaining
+## State
+This project is not yet done, and should not be used in production.
+If it is used it will almost certainly have bugs, and it will almost certainly lose you money.
 ## How To Use
 This repo contains two smart contracts and a manager client.
 Combined these allow a user to connect the Ethereum and Topl blockchains together to allow for Ether Assets on the Topl blockchain.
 This is accomplished by first broadcasting the Ethereum and Topl smart contracts to their respective chains.
 Then configuring the manager client (more on this in the config section).